wswartzendruber/la4k/la4k-log4j2/README.md

 The `la4k-log4j2` bridge connects `la4k-api` to the excellent Apache Log4j engine.
 Only version 2 is supported as version 1 has been discontinued.

+## Activation

+The JAR for this bridge needs to be in the application's classpath.
+From there, `la4k-api` will use JSPI to detect it and forward events to it, so long as there is not another bridge that takes precedence

 ## Naming

 The LA4K name maps directly to the Log4j name.